US Open 2023: With Serena and Federer retired, Alcaraz-Djokovic symbolizes a transition in tennis

 Alcaraz is The Next Big Thing, the winner of the 2022 U.S. Open who grabbed his second Grand Slam title last month at Wimbledon by beating — yes, that’s right — Djokovic.
 And Djokovic, the owner of 23 major trophies, is the only member of The Big Three competing nowadays, what with Federer (who has 20) done and Rafael Nadal (22) out since January with a hip problem but eyeing a return for one last hurrah in 2024.

-No. 1-ranked Iga Swiatek, who is 22, No. 2 Aryna Sabalenka, 25, and No. 4 Elena Rybakina, 24, appear poised to stay near the top of the women’s game — Swiatek already has won four Slam titles, including the 2022 U.S. Open; the others have one apiece — and No. 6 Coco Gauff, just 19, might be ready to etch her name on one of the four most prestigious trophies in tennis.
-Still, none has established herself as a definitive heir to Williams.
+“Tennis is evolving and constantly changing, and there is always room for new players, new champions.
+I think it’s great and it’s difficult for me to say that there will be a group of young players that will compete like Novak, Roger and Rafa did, or that there will be a female player better than Serena,” Swiatek told the AP.
+“It’s (hypothetical), so I would say I’m just excited about the future and being a part of it.”
+No one definitive heir to Williams or the top male players has been established, but one thing is clear.

 “There is a shift,” said France’s Caroline Garcia, who reached the semifinals in New York a year ago.
 “There are young players coming, like Alcaraz and Iga.”
-The sport’s leaders hope someone will step forward.
+Frances Tiafoe, the 25-year-old American who reached the U.S. Open semifinals in 2022 and recently made his Top 10 debut in the ATP rankings, put it this way: “Game is in a little different place.
+A little different dynamic.
+I’m happy to be in this era, for sure.”
+The sport’s leaders believe there are players who will step forward.

 All in all, it was perfect preparation for Djokovic as he returns to the U.S. Open after being unable to travel to the United States last year because he isn’t vaccinated against COVID-19.